SDGforskning/sdg-strings/SDG07_query_action_WoS.md

                 OR "capacity building" OR "build* capacity" OR "capacity development" )
           )
+        OR
+          (
+            ("international" OR "development")
+            NEAR/3
+                ("cooperat*" OR "co-operat*" OR "collaborat*" OR "network$" OR "partnership$" OR "aid" OR "assistance" OR "fund$" OR "funding" OR "grant$" OR "investment$" )
+          )
-        OR "international cooperation" OR "international collaboration"
+        OR "foreign aid" OR "ODA"
-        OR "foreign aid" OR "official development aid" OR "official development assistance" OR "investment$" OR "investing" OR "invest" OR "green bond$" OR "climate bond$" )
+        OR "invest" OR "investing" OR "investment$" OR "financing" OR "funding" OR "financial resources" OR (("financial*" or "monetary") NEAR/3 ("support*" or "assist*")) OR "economic support" OR "economic assistance"
+        OR "green bond$" OR "climate bond$"
+        )
   )
   NEAR/15